Futsch1/image-sieve/README.md

 - &#x1F4C5;: File is in the date range of an event

 To select a file, click it and it will be shown in the image area.
 Below the image, some details about the file are listed.
 In order to discard an image, just click it and it will be displayed in a translucent way.
 As an alternative, you can hit the space bar to toggle between discarded and kept state.
 To navigate between images, you can use the "Previous" and "Next" buttons or hit the left and right key on your keyboard.
+If you want to open an image or a video with the default application in your OS, click the "Open" button.
 If an image belongs to a group of similar images, all these similar images are displayed below the current image.
 The currently selected one is highlighted in blue.
 Note that video files are also displayed in the list of images, but cannot be previewed.
 However, they are also kept or discarded in the sieving process as are the image files.